kcajheish/distributed-system-note/week1/README.md

     - output: generate intermediate key/value pairs which are stored in the corresponding partition
 - Reduce function
     - input: intermediate key/value pairs for a given key
-    - output: merge the value for a intermediate key and store the results in a reduce parition file.
+    - output: merge the value for an intermediate key and store the results in a reduce partition file.
 - Tasks are assigned by a master
     - It simplifies the design.
 Worker doesn't have to remember the status of other works by over-talking on the network.
 Only master knows status of all the workers.
 - Locality: worker reads input file from nearby machine